pnp/graph-connectors-samples/samples/dotnet-csharp-m365-roadmap/README.md

 - Ingest the content: `./connector load-content`
 - [Create result type](https://learn.microsoft.com/microsoftsearch/manage-result-types) with default settings and the external connection you've just created
 - Use the `resultLayout.json` file for the Adaptive Card code

+-
+## Results Layout
+- Browse to the admin center then Search & intelligence then update the result layout with the resultLayout json file.

 ## Features